Nalini Ambady: Academic career

 She held academic positions at Harvard University and the College of the Holy Cross before being appointed as professor in the Department of Psychology at Tufts University in 2004.
 She subsequently moved to Stanford University, California in 2011.

 Ambady specialized in the study of intuition.
 Her research found that humans perceive nonverbal cues in response to novel people or situations and that the information gleaned from an instant impression is often as powerful as information gleaned by getting to know a situation or person over a longer period of time.
 She and Robert Rosenthal coined the term "thin slices" to refer to such instantaneous non-verbal cues.
 Later, author Malcolm Gladwell referred extensively to Ambady's work in Blink: The Power of Thinking Without Thinking.

 One of Ambady's more well-known experiments asked students to watch silent 10-second videos of unfamiliar professors as they taught, and to rate the professors for likability, honesty, competence, and other qualities.
-The students' responses correlated remarkably well with similar ratings by students who had spent a full semester getting to know the professors' personalities and teaching qualities.
+The students' responses correlated well with similar ratings by students who had spent a full semester getting to know the professors' personalities and teaching qualities.